DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://distrobox.it/](https://distrobox.it/) ***↗.***

 # What is Docker?

+> TLDR: Docker is used to containerise an app (and its dependencies) so it can run on any platform.

 Docker is a tool for easily deploying, and running my applications on any platform.
 I can package an application with all its code, libraries, dependencies, and tools, which allows me to deploy that app as a single bundle.
 Docker guarantees that my application will run on any computer that also runs Docker.